chaitanyapanda/DevOps_Questionnaire/ssh-hosts/Readme.md

 pandachaitanya2c
 pandachaitanya3c
 ```
-5. Run the below command using the hosts file:
+5. Run the below command using the hosts file:  <br>
 `ansible-playbook -i hosts --private-key ~/developer_key sshrun.yml`
+I enabled the Password-less sudo for the `developer` user on my server to run the above command.
+If your `developer` user doesnt has the password-less sudo.
+Run the below command instead of above one. <br>
+`ansible-playbook -i hosts --private-key ~/developer_key sshrun.yml -k` <br>
+`-k -> Prompts for sudo password while executing the command`